Smilkovci Lake killings: Operation Monster

-In the early hours of 1 May 2012 about 800 police officers raided 26 properties, arresting 20 people on a variety of charges.
-They were confirmed by Macedonian Interior Minister Gordana Jankuloska as Islamic fundamentalists, some of whom had fought in Pakistan and Afghanistan.
+In the early hours of 1 May 2012 about 600 police officers raided several properties, arresting 20 people on a variety of charges.
+Macedonian Interior Minister Gordana Jankuloska alleged that the perpetrators of the killings were radical Islamic terrorists, some of whom had fought in Pakistan and Afghanistan.
 The arrests took place in the villages of Šuto Orizari, Jaja Paša and Aračinovo, and weapons were found in the residences of the suspects.
-Also, among the seized items, National Liberation Army propraganda was present.
 The police used surveillance and phone tapping during the operation.

-In addition to primary assailants Afrim Ismailoviq (alias Afrim Ismaili), Agim Ismailoviq (alias Agim Ismaili), Alil Demiri, Fejzi Aziri and Rami Sejdi, police also charged a number of co-conspirators and associates.
-At the home of Nazif Memeti, police found a handgun and ammunition.
-Ibrahim Zajdini possessed an automatic firearm, several magazines of ammunition and a hand grenade.
-Sixty-year-old grandmother Feride Bilalli possessed substantial ammunition for automatic firearms, ammunition belts for machine guns, military camouflage clothing with National Liberation Army insignia and symbols, and NLA identity cards and photo albums.
-Father and son Isni and Ramadan Asani had weapons in their home.
-A special report to the public prosecutor was filed against Qezmedin Demiri, Haki Aziri, Muamer Qailovski (alias Muamer Qaili), Besim Hajdari, Mervan Memeti, Abdula Rashitov (alias Abdula Rashiti), Suraj Asipi, Mirvet Ismailoviq (alias Mirvet Ismaili), Kimet Demiri, Qani Aziri and Rami Xhaviti.
-On 3 May 2012, 13 of the 20 arrested suspects were released and charges were brought against four others for weapons possession.
+Afrim Ismailoviq (alias Afrim Ismaili), Agim Ismailoviq (alias Agim Ismaili), Alil Demiri, Fejzi Aziri and Rami Sejdi were charged with terrorism by the Ministry of Interior.
+At the homes of the suspected collaborators, police found weapons, ammunition, military camouflage clothing with UÇK insignia and symbols, UÇK identity cards and photo albums.
+On 3 May 2012, 13 of the 20 arrested suspects were released and charges were brought against four others for illegal possession of weapons.

 Protests

-Protests were organised in cities and towns throughout Macedonia, two of which turned violent: in the village of Smiljkovci (the victims' home) and the city of Skopje.
+Protests were organised in cities and towns throughout Macedonia, two of which turned violent: in the village of Smiljkovci and the city of Skopje.
 The Skopje protest was organized by young people, who wanted to march in the Saraj Municipality where there is an Albanian-speaking majority.
-The protesters were stopped by police, which sparked a 10-minute conflict between police and protesters.
+The protesters were stopped by police.
 The protesters were recorded as chanting, "A good Albanian is a dead Albanian" and "Gas chambers for the Albanians".

-A large, peaceful protest was reportedly organised by Čkembari in Bitola, where Macedonian demonstrators marched through the main street of Širok Sokak and lit candles for the victims under the city's clock tower.
+Macedonian demonstrators on 18 April marched through the main street of Širok Sokak in Bitola and lit candles for the victims under the city's clock tower.

 Operation Monster reaction

-On 4 May 2012 fifteen to twenty thousand ethnic Albanians protested in Skopje in support of the accused, demanding the release of the arrested Albanians and chanting "To be an Albanian is not a crime", UÇK", and "See you in the mountains".
-Protesters threw rocks at police and smashed the windows of a bus stop.
-Shukri Alia, blacklisted by the EU and wanted by Macedonian police for murder and armed attacks on two Skopje police stations, led efforts to organise protests; according to police, Alia was hiding in Kosovo.
-Kosovo Internal Affairs Minister Bajram Rexhepi said that any murder suspects hiding in Kosovo would be arrested.
+On 4 May, more than 10,000 ethnic Albanians protested in Skopje to demand a fair trial for the five charged people.
+Protesters chanted "Allah is great" and "Albanians are Muslims, not terrorists."
+Youths threw rocks at police.
+Some protesters referred to Macedonia's Prime Minister Nikola Gruevski as a "terrorist".
+Muslims from several mosques in Skopje protested.
+Carrying the green flag of Islam, as well as the flag of Turkey and the flag of Saudi Arabia, they shouted out against Christians and accused the government of framing innocent Muslims.
+Protesters broke windows in several buildings, and threw stones at the government building and the offices of the ethnic Albanian Democratic Union for Integration (DUI), and the Čair Municipality, which was ruled by DUI.